derberg/manage-files-in-multiple-repositories/README.md

 Maybe GitHub will support global workflows someday.
 Take it into account and put global workflows in a repository called `.github` because once GitHub starts supporting global workflows, they will surely have to be located there.
 Read more about `.github` repository [here](https://docs.github.com/en/free-pro-team@latest/github/building-a-strong-community/creating-a-default-community-health-file).

+## Supported Event Triggers

+This action can be triggered by:
+- **push** event and only files that were changed in the commit are replicated to other repositories.
+- **workflow_dispatch** event and then all files from workflow directory (except of ignored ones) are replicated to other repositories.
+Use case for this event is when you create new repositories in your organization that need to get global workflows.
+Then you can manually trigger the action and all global workflows will be updated in all repositories.

 ## Action Flow

  <img src="diagram.png" alt="flow diagram" width="40%">